 - How can we look at … differently?

-Using these questions, teachers can easily get students to think critically without them even realising.
+Using these questions, teachers can easily get students to think critically without them even realizing.
 Answers to these questions will also help students hand in better assignments because of the quality thinking process involved.
 Students in higher education cannot get away by simply researching and presenting information.
 They are at the level where they are expected to explain their findings and why they think they exist.
 They must also be able to predict what they feel would happen in different scenarios.

 Class activities that promote interactivity are a good way to start the critical thinking journey.
 A simple brainstorming session will allow all students to participate and give their two cents on the topic of discussion.
 It will also allow students to see how others think differently, thereby promoting creativity and critical thinking amongst them.